 Emory University School of Medicine

-At the end of this course, each participant will be able to:
+On completion, the learner will be able to:

 - Structure the post discharge visit and perform post discharge outpatient best practices including medication reconciliation, review of a discharge summary with implementation of critical elements of the discharge care plan.

 - Identify patient discharge care needs including factors that present a risk for re-hospitalization; develop a multidisciplinary care plan to address identified needs.